 Many times search parties (including Onoda's relatives) tried to coax them out.
 But each time, his band recognized the error or purposefully concocted deceit.
 There were occasional raids of the island's farmers, and gun maintenance in the jungle was of vital importance.
 Onoda kept a calendar (which was only 6 days off, after 30 years!), stored ammo, and was wary of scorpions, centipedes, snakes, and stinging ants.
 The 3 men became accustomed to a hard way of life.

 By 1974 Lt.
 Onoda was alone.
 One day he approached an intrepid Japanese young man - who was very surprised to meet the mythical "Onoda-san".
 Soon Onoda returned to Japan as a long lost hero, who had fought bravely.
 Before leaving the Philippines he was given an audience with President Marcos.
 The Japanese media followed his miraculous return closely.

 Hiroo Onoda remained loyal and determined in his cause.
-He was in the hot glare of the media for a time after returning to Japan, soon dictated over 2000 pages, detailing his experiences, and later bought a ranch in South America, where he now lives in semi-retirement. (by Paul Abramson)
+He was in the hot glare of the media for a time after returning to Japan, soon dictated over 2000 pages, detailing his experiences, and later bought a ranch in South America, where he lived for several years. (by Paul Abramson)

 Send comments to: email@example.com

 Go To Main Page: http://www.paulzilla.org/